 Advice that fits how you travel

-Melbourne is close to a perfect city for queer couples — which is a statement I don't make lightly.
+Melbourne is close to a perfect city for same-sex couples — which is a statement I don't make lightly.
 My Chill score of 8.8 reflects a city where same-sex PDA in the inner suburbs doesn't register as remarkable.
-Fitzroy and Collingwood in particular operate as a queer-residential bubble where you'll feel the same ease on the street as you do inside the bar.
+Fitzroy and Collingwood in particular operate as a gay-residential bubble where you'll feel the same ease on the street as you do inside the bar.
 Hand-holding, a kiss goodbye at a tram stop — nobody's watching, and if they are, they're approving.

 For date nights, Gimlet at Cavendish House is the answer when you want to genuinely impress someone.
 The Langham's Chuan Spa is the answer when you want to disappear together for an afternoon without looking at a screen.
 And the walk from the NGV International along the Yarra at dusk, ending up somewhere in Southbank with a glass of something cold — that's free and it's better than any scheduled experience I can point you toward.
 The city does romance without you having to work for it.